Online Doctor of Nursing Practice (DNP)

 Is the Doctor of Nursing Practice Program for You?

-This program is for advanced practice nurses with an MSN and APRN licensure who want to:
+This program is designed for nurses with an MSN who want to:

 • Lead systems-level healthcare change and influence policy decisions